Dr Francesca Arrigoni

 About

-Dr Francesca Arrigoni is a Senior Lecturer at Kingston in the Department of Pharmacy at Kingston (ranked #1 in London, and top 10 in the UK for Pharmacy) and has close ties working with the Infection, Immunity and Rheumatology at GOSH, the institute of Child Health, UCL which is based in the Faculty of Population Health Sciences #12 globally for Clinical, Pre-clinical & Health and in Life Sciences.
-Prior to that, she gained her PhD and post-doctoral experience at UCL and completed her undergraduate degree at Glasgow University with several awards and distinctions (John Hunter Medal 2 consecutive years).
+Dr Francesca Arrigoni is an Associate Professor in Physiology and Pharmacology in the Department of Pharmacy at Kingston and has close ties working with UCL.
+She gained her PhD and post-doctoral experience at UCL and completed her undergraduate degree at Glasgow University with several awards and distinctions (John Hunter Medal 2 consecutive years).

 Qualifications